amirkrdzalic/Teamr/README.md

 There are plenty of extensions that I have ported over to help me with mostly minor tasks.
 Not optimzed for iPad.
 Run on DEBUG mode is probably safest, still hitting the end points I was given anyways.

+List of some cool patterns, items and architecture used:
+- VIPER
+- Dependency injection via singleton (Swifty version)
+- Cool subscripts and extensions to make life easier
+- Localizables
+- Decoding patterns
+- Decoding errors from headers
+- Error handling and some typical error cases that can arise
+- Request construction
+- API Routing and pathing
+- UI Routing in main app (not really needed...)
+- Separate Module for api logic and data
+- And more!